 You will need to have evidence of your disability or condition before you can apply for DSA.

-- If you have a Specific Learning Difficulty (Dyslexia/ Dyspraxia), you will need to provide a full Diagnostic assessment, carried out after you were 16 years of age, by an educational psychologist, or a suitably qualified professional.
+- If you have a Specific Learning Difficulty (Dyslexia/ Dyspraxia), you will need to provide a full Diagnostic assessment carried out by an educational psychologist, or a suitably qualified professional.

 - For other disabilities or ongoing health conditions, you will need to provide a letter from your GP or from a suitably qualified specialist.